stegmanta/apcs-projects/git.md

 ## Commands

 * ls -a          --> shows hidden directories and files
 * git status     --> shows what files have been staged or commitment
 * add            --> adds a file to the stage
 * rm --cached    --> removes a file from stage
-* git commit- "Present tense description of what changed"
+* git commit -m  "Present tense description of what changed"